kaya-arro/sc-simplify/README.md

 4. Execute `cargo build -r` in the root directory of the repository.

-5. Optional: Copy or link `sc-simplify.1.gz` into `/usr/share/man/man1/` so that `man sc-simplify` brings up the manual (see below for how to do this from the terminal).
+5. Optional: copy or link `sc-simplify.1.gz` into `/usr/share/man/man1/` so that `man sc-simplify` brings up the manual (see below for how to do this from the terminal).

 6. The binary can be found at `target/release/sc-simplify`.
 Link to it from your `PATH` with